39 Museums in Salvador: Discover the history and culture of Bahia

 Museu da Casa do Benin em Salvador BA

-After a renovation by renowned architect Lina Bo Bardi, the structure of the centuries-old house was maintained, but the interior spaces were modernised.
-Lina managed to harmonise the past and the present, creating an environment that preserves history while offering a modern infrastructure for exhibitions and events.
+Renovated by renowned architect Lina Bo Bardi, the structure of the century-old building has been preserved while the interior has been modernised.
+Lina has succeeded in reconciling past and present, creating an environment that preserves history while providing a modern infrastructure for exhibitions and events.

-The Casa do Benin collection includes a rich collection of objects and works of art from the Gulf of Benin region.
-Most of the pieces were gathered by French anthropologist and photographer Pierre Verger during his travels in Africa.
-The museum highlights the African heritage that has moulded Bahia’s culture and identity, through:
+The Casa do Benin Collection is a rich collection of objects and works of art from the Gulf of Benin region.
+Most of the pieces were collected by the French anthropologist and photographer Pierre Verger during his travels in Africa.
+The museum highlights the African heritage that has shaped Bahia’s culture and identity:

 • Sculptures;